Skip to main content

 Support Vector Machines can effectively handle non-linear data using the kernel trick.
 By applying a kernel function, SVMs can operate in a high-dimensional feature space where the data points are more likely to be linearly separable, thus allowing the algorithm to find a hyperplane that categorizes the data.

-For a deeper understanding of these algorithms and to sharpen your technical skills, consider exploring the following DataCamp courses:
+For a deeper understanding of these algorithms, read our blog post: The Curse of Dimensionality in Machine Learning to learn more about working with data in high-dimensional space.
+Also, to sharpen your technical skills, consider exploring the following DataCamp courses:

 Advanced AI Topics